 - or use friends’ recommendations to find a qualified electrician who is experienced with installing car chargers.
 We used this option.
 Note: this electrician will be working with high voltage and current; if they don’t know what they’re doing they could kill someone.

-- that installer comes out and installs both the charger and its dedicated 240V high-capacity circuit.
+- The installer comes out and installs both the charger and its dedicated 240V high-capacity circuit.
 Some chargers are wired directly into their circuit; others plug into a 240V outlet powered by that circuit.
 My 32A Webasto charger requires a 40A circuit, and is wired into it rather than plugging in.

 The installation process may involve permits, which the installer gets.
 I’ve read that depending on how far your electrical panel is from the garage, whether your panel needs to be upgraded, and whether the service to your home needs to be upgraded, installation costs vary from $700-$1,700, in addition to the $600 cost of the charger itself.

 Until the L2 charger was installed, I used L1 charging at home.
-I’m trying out charging on the nearby roads to get used to the various charging networks and their quirks.
+I’m also trying out charging on the nearby roads to get used to the various charging networks and their quirks.

 I’ve seen notes from Bolt owners who get along fine using only L1 charging, at home, to avoid the about 1 or 2 thousand dollars to buy and install a charger.
 That option also works for renters who might not be able to get approval from their landlord to install the charger.